 You have two primary ways to establish a temperature schedule on a Nest Thermostat:

-- Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-As you complete your Nest's setup process, the Google Home app enables you to set the temperature with a schedule.
-If you choose that option, it will show a preset schedule for you to customize as you wish.
+- Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
+When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
+If you choose that option, it will show a preset schedule and allows you to make changes.
 Once setup is complete, that’s the schedule it uses.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
 Find the time of week you want to add a temperature to.
-Once you pick the day, tap Add and select the preset you want.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 10. Setting a Temperature Range on a Nest Thermostat

 To access Eco mode for customized temperature ranges, go to Settings and select Eco.
 The display will show any current “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
+You can select each and make any and all adjustments.
 When complete, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

 A Nest Thermostat is compatible with most heating and cooling systems.
-Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and existing setup to see which Nest model is compatible with your system.
+Google, Nest's manufacturer, has an online compatibility checker that presents a few questions related to your location and existing setup to determine which Nest model is compatible with your system.

-If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Eastland.
-Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Eastland.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Take into account, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.